 The above assumption depicts a powerful adversary and a completely adversarial scenario.
 Using the full set of measurements, the attacker can perform SE to estimate the true state v, and tailor the attack to be stealthy.
-However, if this assumption is violated, the attacker risks being detected by the BDD [9].
+However, if this assumption is violated, the attacker risks being detected by the BDD [8].
 The analysis provided in this paper is based on Assumption 1 because it helps understand the behavior of the system under the worst attack possible (using the full knowledge of the system) and simplifies the mathematical treatment.
+In addition, by solving the non-convex AC-based SE (3), one may end up with spurious solutions that might not be easily distinguishable from the spurious stationary point caused by FDIA.
+However, in practice most of the states have phases close to 0 and magnitudes close to 1 per unit, and hence may be recovered with high accuracy.
+For the common case where there is a large number of redundant measurements, the spurious state is often very close to the true state [39].
+In this regard, spurious states in normal conditions can be much less harmful than spurious states caused by FDIA because the latter modifies the globally optimal solution of SE.